Why is the US so Dry? 2 Solutions!

 The hardest hit area of the American drought is the state of Arizona

-In the past 20 years, Arizona has been hit the hardest with drought conditions.
-The state has been prone to fires with ponds and creeks drying up.
-Now Arizona has to reduce its water use by 17%, which is the most out of every other state that uses the Colorado river.
+In the past 20 years, Arizona has been hit the hardest by drought conditions.
+The state has been prone to fires, with ponds and creeks drying up.
+Now, Arizona has to reduce its water use by 17%, which is the most out of every other state that uses the Colorado River.

-Of course, Nevada might just be the thirst MOST impacted state by the drought.
-Even though Nevada is no stranger to draughts now it has to reduce its water use by 5% to save Lake Mead.
-Oh, and it’s also the dryest state in the U.S.
+Of course, Nevada might just be the third MOST impacted state by the drought.
+Even though Nevada is no stranger to droughts, now it has to reduce its water use by 5% to save Lake Mead.
+Oh, and it’s also the driest state in the U.S.

-The state that is the drying would be Nevada, New Mexico, Arizona, Utah, and Montana (at the bottom of the list).
+The states that are the driest would be Nevada, New Mexico, Arizona, Utah, and Montana (at the bottom of the list).

 You can look at a chart that shows the rankings of each state HERE.